Review: Parklife Festival 2018

-Travelling to and from Parklife is one of those sneaky expenses you might not think about much beforehand, but can actually set you back quite a bit.
+Travelling to and from Parklife is one of those sneaky expenses you might not think about much beforehand, but it can actually set you back quite a bit.

-Not only do you have to think about how you're going to travel to Manchester for the weekend, with the festival now taking place in Heaton Park (a 30 minute drive or 1.5 hour walk from Piccadilly station), you'll likely need to factor in daily transport to and from the festival too.
+Not only do you have to think about how you're going to travel to Manchester for the weekend, with the festival now taking place in Heaton Park (a 30-minute drive or 1.5-hour walk from Piccadilly station), you'll likely need to factor in daily transport to and from the festival too.

-Parklife do offer travel passes which will help you get from the city centre to Heaton Park, either via the designated shuttle bus or Metrolink services.
+Parklife does offer travel passes which will help you get from the city centre to Heaton Park, either via the designated shuttle bus or Metrolink services.
 A weekend travel pass cost £10, while a day pass was only a fiver, working out at £2.50 each way.

 However, at peak times these services get super busy, and you have to exchange your travel pass ticket for a wristband at certain designated locations, which can make the process a bit of a hassle.

 We opted to grab an Uber instead, which set us back around £2.50 each on the way to the festival, and £4 each on the way home – it was definitely worth the extra £1.50 to cut out the midnight queues.